Riverscapes/arcGNAT/Calculate-Stream-Order.md

 **Output network with stream order**

-File name and directory location (in a file geodatabase) of the output polyline feature class that will include the stream order as an attribute.
+File name and directory location of the output polyline feature class that will include the stream order as an attribute.

 **Output junction points**

-File name and directory location (in a file geodatabase) of the output point feature class which includes locations of stream order transitions (used for splitting tributaries, see post processing step).
+File name and directory location of the output point feature class which includes locations of stream order transitions (used for splitting tributaries, see post processing step).

 **Scratch workspace** (Optional)